Furetur/mws-stage-3-completed/README.md

 # Mobile Web Specialist Certification Course
 ---
 ## Demo?
-Demo is available only for the first part of the project, since 2nd part and this part requires a backend server, and hosting it would cost money.
+Demo is available only for the first part of the project, since 2nd part and this part require a backend server, and hosting it would cost money.

 [Demo.](https://mws-stage1-furetur.netlify.com/)